Nvidia Drops its First PCIe Gen 4 GPU, But It's Not for Gamers

 “Adoption of NVIDIA A100 GPUs into leading server manufacturers’ offerings is outpacing anything we’ve previously seen,” said Ian Buck, VP and GM of Accelerated Computing at NVIDIA.
 “The sheer breadth of NVIDIA A100 servers coming from our partners ensures that customers can choose the very best options to accelerate their data centers for high utilization and low total cost of ownership.”

+It appears much of the additional power TDP on the SXM variant goes to inter-GPU communications, based on the 10% performance difference for a single GPU.
+400W is also the maximum power limit, so the GPU may not actually use that much in some workloads.
+Note that power delivery is also much easier with SXM, as the power comes through the mezzanine connector.
+The PCIe models by contrast only get up to 75W of power from the x16 slot, with additional power coming via 8-pin or 6-pin PEG connectors.

-That aside, the graphics cards are nearly identical.
+Power and TDP aside, the graphics cards are nearly identical.
 The same Ampere GPU is utilized with its 6912 CUDA cores, making the GPU measure in at an impressive 826mm square in size, despite being manufactured on the 7nm process.
 The GPU is also still flanked with six HBM2 stacks that offer up a whopping 40 GB of ultra-fast memory.

-But, How Long Do We Gamers Have to Wait?
+How Long Do Gamers Have to Wait?

 For the gamers among us, we'll have to wait a little longer to get access to Nvidia's PCI-Express 4.0 goodness.
-We do expect the consumer Ampere graphics cards to feature the new connectivity standard, but don't yet have a clear indication of when we can expect the GeForce RTX 3000 cards to be announced.
-Nevertheless, given that the leaks are rolling in faster than we can write about them, we'll surely be seeing new GPUs by the end of the year.
+We do expect the consumer Ampere graphics cards to feature the new connectivity standard, but don't expect to see Ampere GeForce RTX 3000 cards until around September.
+Given the leaks are rolling in faster than we can write about them, we'll surely be seeing new GPUs by the end of the year.